-- For FY 2014-15, the majority of the EVIP compliance requirements were eliminated, leaving only Accountability and Transparency, and the program name was changed from EVIP to CVT Revenue Sharing in boilerplate. - A CVT that was eligible for EVIP payments in prior years is eligible to receive the greater of 78.51% of its FY 2009-10 statutory payment or a payment of \$2.65 per person. - CVTs with populations in excess of 7,500 that had not previously been eligible for EVIP payments are eligible for a payment of \$2.65 per person.
-101 additional CVTs qualify under this provision. - CVTs with populations less than 7,500 that had not previously been eligible for EVIP payments continue to be ineligible. - The same FY 2014-15 provisions were extended for FY 2015-16 and FY 2016-17.
+- For FY 2014-15, the majority of the EVIP compliance requirements were eliminated, leaving only Accountability and Transparency, and the program name was changed from EVIP to CVT revenue sharing in boilerplate. - Funding was increased from \$235.84 million to \$248.84 million to allow more CVTs to be eligible for payments. - A CVT that was eligible for EVIP payments in prior years was eligible to receive the greater of 78.51% of its FY 2009-10 statutory payment or a payment of \$2.65 per person. - CVTs with populations in excess of 7,500 that had not previously been eligible for EVIP payments were eligible for a payment of \$2.65 per person.
+101 additional CVTs qualified under this provision, bringing the total number of eligible local units to 587. - CVTs with populations less than 7,500 that had not previously been eligible for EVIP payments continued to be ineligible.